miggyval/elec3004_lab_01/README.md

   - the output frequency
   - the input amplitude
   - the output amplitude
-- Increase the input frequency until the DAC output becomes very small
-- Continue increasing the input frequency and observe what happens to the output waveform
-- Reduce the input frequency to about 100 Hz
-- Slowly increase the frequency until the raw output begins to look like a staircase
-- Compare this with the filtered output
-- Modify `delayMicroseconds(0)` to reduce the sample processing rate to about 10 kHz
+- Modify `delayMicroseconds(0)` to reduce the sample processing rate to approx. 20 kHz
+- Connect the 'raw' input and 'raw' output
+- Change the input sine wave frequency to the following frequencies and note observations:
+  - 1 kHz, 9 kHz, 10 kHz, 11 kHz, 19 kHz, 20 kHz, 21 kHz,
+  - 29 kHz, 30 kHz, 31 kHz, 39 kHz, 40 kHz and 41 kHz.
-- Repeat the frequency sweep and observe when the output appears to approach DC
+  - Note the shape of the signal and the signal output frequency
-- Modify the DSP line so that:
-  - the output is scaled, e.g. `y[n] = x[n]/2`
-  - the output is amplified, e.g. `y[n] = 2x[n]`
-  - the output is offset, e.g. `y[n] = x[n] + 500`
-- Repeat the experiment using the filtered ADC channel instead of the raw channel
+- Repeat the experiment for:
+  - Filtered input + raw output
+  - Raw input + filtered output
+  - Filtered input + filtered output
+- Modify the line `uint16_t y = x` to test another memoryless system.

 ### Questions
 - What did you observe when the input frequency approached the sampling limit?